-For those that have little need for outdoor spaces will be happy to know that the balcony is kept to a minimum here.
-But if you are looking into purchasing units facing Kent Ridge Park I’m sure that this space will be very well utilised to take in the abundant greenery views.
+Those that have little need for outdoor spaces will be happy to know that the balcony is kept to a minimum here.
+But if you are looking into purchasing units facing Kent Ridge Park, I’m sure that this space will be very well utilised to take in the abundant greenery views.

 The common bedroom is actually decently sized, with the typical 2-panel wardrobe and the same brown finishing in the 1 bedroom unit (which has the same lack of drawers).

-The master bedroom is a fair size, you can fit in a king sized bed but I think you’d be much better off with a queen sized bed and more walkway space.
+The master bedroom is a fair size, you can fit in a king-sized bed, but I think you’d be much better off with a queen-sized and more walkway space.